Brisket Cooked Overnight using a Traeger Pellet Smoker

 - Test doneness – when your brisket hits 200 degrees start using your probe thermometer for doneness and tenderness.
 I use a Thermapen MK4 but not for temperature but for how it feels when you probe the meat.
 In several places I put the probe into the meat to see how it feels.
 Right through the the aluminum foil or butcher paper push the probe into the meat.
 When it feels like going into warm butter you’re done.
 If it doesn’t slip right in then continue to cook your brisket.
 It usually doesn’t take that much longer but every 10 to 15 minutes probe the meat for tenderness.

 - Rest your brisket – To allow juices to stay in the meat and keep it warm until you’re ready to eat, we’re going to keep the brisket in a cooler with towels over it.
 Pull the brisket and put it in a cooler with several old towels on top of the brisket.
 You can keep the brisket in the cooler for several hours (I’ve done up to 4 hours).
+If you want to freeze and reheat later follow my recipe here.

 - Cut it up and enjoy – pull the brisket from your cooler and get ready to cut it up and enjoy.
 Don’t cut it all up unless you’ve know you’ve got people to eat the whole thing.
 Brisket dries out pretty quickly after cutting it so only cut what it really needed.
 1/4 inch slices from the flat and 1/2 inch from the point is what most people recommend.
 Here’s a video on how to cut your brisket.